-- 1) Resident Identification: an identification (label, bracelet) will be place on each resident.
+- Resident Identification: an identification label (lanyard) will be place on each resident.
 The identification information must include: name, level of transfer/mobility, allergies, and DNR/MOST designation). - 2) Evacuation Log: to be maintained for all residents transferred out, including relocation site, injury/treatment, time of transfer, how they were transferred, and that SDM has been notified. - 3) Resident Chart: MAR books and any hard copy chart records must be removed from the site.
-Registered Practical Nurse this is usually the responsibility of the Nurse in charge of the RHA/neighborhood).
-The MAR book must be taken to the relocation site. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
+The nurses on the floor will enter site specific procedure this is usually the responsibility of the Nurse in charge of the RHA.
+The MAR book must be taken to the relocation site.
+Nurse to also print copy of kardex for each resident. - 4) Most of the actual chart can be retrieved on electronic health record out of the community.
 This can be completed offsite. - 5) Medications: The pharmacy is to be contacted and provide same day service to replace all medication in a seven-day package.
-Director of Care to contact the pharmacy, and have the medication to be delivered to the evacuation site.
+Contact CareRX T. 289-777-1350 / 800-427-9040 or the emergency pharmacy 647 500 2194.
 The pharmacy will provide all medications at the relocation site as needed. - 6) Other life sustaining equipment (oxygen, g-tube feeds): may require evacuation with the resident or triage at treatment zone based on care needs.